 I’ve had the same set of CorningWare French White bakeware since I was first married almost 20 years ago.
 I love this set!
 It’s made of really durable stoneware and has survived multiple moves and heavy usage for nearly two decades without a single chip.

-The pieces stack and nest together really well, saving space in my small cabinet:
+The pieces stack and nest together really well, saving space in my tiny lower cabinet:

 5. Use Shelf Organizers For Deep Cabinets